LoicCourtemanche/Replication-of-Innis-Lecture-Return-on-Student-Loans-in-Canada/REPLICATION.md

 - [SUGGESTED] We suggest you update the openICPSR metadata fields marked as (highly recommended), in order to improve findability of your data and code supplement.
 - [SUGGESTED] We suggest you update the openICPSR metadata fields marked as (suggested), in order to improve findability of your data and code supplement.

-## Data checks

-> INSTRUCTIONS: When data are present, run checks:
-> - can data be read (using software indicated by author)?
-> - Are datasets in archive-ready formats (CSV, TXT) or in custom formats (DTA, SAS7BDAT, Rdata)?
-Note: Numbers and Mathematica data files are not considered archive-safe and cannot be accepted.
-> - Do the data files have variable labels (Stata: run `describe using (name of DTA)` and check that there is content in the column "variable label")?
-> - Run check for PII ([PII_stata_scan.do](PII_stata_scan.do), sourced from [here](https://github.com/J-PAL/stata_PII_scan) if using Stata) and report results.
-Note: this check will have lots of false positives - fields it thinks might be sensitive that are not, in fact, sensitive.
-Apply judgement.

 ## Code description